What to do before, during, and after a volcano eruption

 - As soon as the ashfall tapers, scrape off the ash that has accummulated on roof tops to prevent collapse.

-- Stay in the evacuation center until further instructions.
+- When notified, immediately evacuate to safer grounds.
+Stay in the evacuation center until further instructions.
 Do not attempt to leave the place unless told to do.

 - Thoroughly wash utensils before eating.
 Cover water containers and food to avoid contamination with ash.